Why I tried React Native and how did it go… — Pilot story 1x01

 If you enjoyed this article, feel free to hit that clap button 👏 to help others find it.

 Hi, I’m Tasos, a software engineer that loves web and currently works a lot with React Native and React.
 I take over project contracts and do consulting.
-If you want to work with me or just say hi, send me an email: email@example.com
+You can have a look over my portfolio here.
+If you want to work with me or just say hi, contact me an email: firstname.lastname@example.org